lsst/dp0-2_lsst_io/dp0-delegate-resources/virtual-summer-school-2023.rst

 Videos
 ======

-For information about the contents covered in each of these sessions, see the agenda in the section above this one.
+For information about the topics covered in each of these sessions, see the :ref:`agenda in the section above this one <DP0-Delegate-Resources-VSS2023-Agenda>`.

 `Monday, June 12, Session A <https://youtu.be/ndNwbC1LADA>`__

 `Monday, June 12, Session B <https://youtu.be/IAx74kMrC0E>`__

 `Tuesday, June 13, Session A <https://youtu.be/4bge8CN5Ojg>`__

 `Tuesday, June 13, Session B <https://youtu.be/R2QbRmqsiEw>`__

 `Wednesday, June 14, Session A <https://youtu.be/dnXPTfybf0w>`__

 `Wednesday, June 14, Session B <https://youtu.be/tuGrMPvFp-Y>`__

 `Thursday, June 15, Session A <https://youtu.be/FrtXr3RGuKk>`__

 `Thursday, June 15, Session B <https://youtu.be/pycrXcNij8M>`__

 `Friday, June 16, Session A <https://youtu.be/26eqXwZp_64>`__